stefanbylund/zxnext_sprite/README.md

 7. Compile your program with z88dk and link it with the appropriate version of zxnext_sprite.lib.

-8. Run your program in the ZEsarUX emulator.
+8. Run your program in the ZEsarUX or CSpect emulator.

-**Note:** Since the Sinclair ZX Spectrum Next is still under development and all tools need to catch up with the latest specs, it is important to use the latest version of z88dk and ZEsarUX.
+**Note:** Since the Sinclair ZX Spectrum Next is still under development and all tools need to catch up with the latest specs, it is important to use the latest version of z88dk and ZEsarUX or CSpect.

 **Tip:** See the [zxnext_sprite_demo](https://github.com/stefanbylund/zxnext_sprite_demo) project for a simple example of how to use zxnext_sprite.h and link with zxnext_sprite.lib.